promregator/promregator/docs/outbound-authentication.md

 * `username`: specifies the username which shall be used when authenticating.
 * `password`: specifies the password which shall be used when authenticating.

 Note that specifying the password plain-text in the configuration file is highly discouraged due to security reasons.
-For an alternative solution, please refer to this page. !!TODO!!
+For an alternative solution, please refer to [this page](./passwords-in-config.md).

 An example of a authentication configuration using basic authentication looks like this: